facebook/react/docs/docs/reference-test-renderer.md

 testInstance.children
 ```

-`children` is children of the testInstance.
+The children test instances of this test instance.

 ## Ideas